-Can You Develop Absolute Pitch?
+Can You Develop it?

 I came across an article with the sensational headline ‘How I developed perfect pitch in 30 days at 24 years old’, and thought there might be hope for me yet.

 The author practiced his pitch for 35 minutes every day for 30 days.
-The result was perfect pitch.
+The result was the perfect pitch.
 Fascinating stuff.

 My BS detector tends to go off when something sounds too good to be true.
 So I looked up some scientific studies on absolute pitch, and unfortunately, science says ‘no’.

 However, the study, which involved over 2,000 participants, did suggest there might be a single gene responsible for absolute pitch.

 Who knows?
 If we live long enough for designer babies to become a reality, then absolute pitch might become the norm!

 Do You Have Absolute Pitch?